Dey Pray!

 READ ALSO: REDEEMED – Episode 1

-Usually, you’d plug your ears and listen to some low-volume music, definitely not enough to drown out the noise, of course, you wouldn’t want to rupture your eardrum, but enough to distract and lure you back to sleep.
+Usually, you’d plug your ears and listen to some low-volume music, definitely not enough to drown out the noise, of course, you wouldn’t want to rupture your eardrums, but enough to distract and lure you back to sleep.
 You didn’t do that today because hosting your mum made you forget it was one of those days.

 Your mum taps you after a few more minutes.
 You can’t help but applaud her self-control.
 She waited almost a full five minutes before waking you, that was something.
 And, yes you were counting.